Metrowalk

-Metrowalk is a small but major commercial hub in Pasig in the Philippines.
+Metrowalk is a commercial hub in Pasig in the Philippines.
 It is located on a 5,000 sqm parcel of land at the junction of Ortigas and Meralco Avenues in the Ortigas Center central business district of the metro.
+Shops, restaurants, nightlife bars, and pirated media markets were present in the area.

 It occupies a large part of the 18 ha Payanig sa Pasig property that is claimed by numerous parties as a result of its 1986 sequestration by the Presidential Commission on Good Government (PCGG) as part of the Ill-gotten wealth of the Marcos family.

 Payanig sa Pasig land dispute

 Metrowalk occupies a large part of the 18 ha Payanig sa Pasig property that is claimed by numerous parties as a result of its 1986 sequestration by the Presidential Commission on Good Government (PCGG) as part of the Ill-gotten wealth of the Marcos family.
 Ortigas & Company, Ltd. Partnership (OCLP) has disputed the PCGG's sequestration, claiming that then-president Ferdinand Marcos had forced them to sell the property against their will in 1968.
 On June 19, 2007, Ilocos Norte governor Bongbong Marcos filed a motion to intervene in the OCLP v.
 PCGG case (Civil Case Number 0093) at the Sandiganbayan, the Philippines’ anti-graft court.
 Meanwhile, human rights victims from the period of Martial Law under Ferdinand Marcos have filed a suit noting that properties of the Marcoses should be made part of court-ordered reparations for the Marcos dictatorship's human rights victims.
 The PCGG considers the Payanig sa Pasig property the "crown jewel" among the properties sequestered from the Marcoses' ill-gotten wealth, estimating its minimum value to be about in March 2015.